sonalimcdermid/sonalimcdermid.github.io/Research.md

 4) How do we better and more equitably represent the distributional impacts of environmental change on countries, species (human and non-human animals), and ecosystems?

-## Findings of major projects under these themes
+**Findings of major projects under these themes**

-1) How does land management, particularly agriculture, impact regional climates and drive environmental change?
+### 1) How does land management, particularly agriculture, impact regional climates and drive environmental change?

 <div style="overflow: auto;">
     <img style="float: left; margin-right: 20px;" width="300" height="200" src="/assets/graph_1.png">